ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-10-ensemble-learning.md

 <img width="326" height="61" alt="1" src="https://github.com/user-attachments/assets/5a9bf4fc-06e7-41d4-ace8-c9104c2bb769" />

-CatBoost aims to reduce the need for extensive tuning, like in XGBoost.
+CatBoost aims to reduce the need for extensive tuning that we need in XGBoost.
 Find a [detailed comparison](https://xgboosting.com/xgboost-vs-catboost/) of CatBoost and XGBoost.

 Results of [benchmarking & optimization of gradient boosting decision tree algorithms](https://arxiv.org/pdf/1809.04559) have been reported by many including [NVIDIA](https://github.com/NVIDIA/gbm-bench).